 “Poetry is not a luxury.
 It is a vital necessity of our existence.” —Audre Lorde

-In celebration of poetry’s vital necessity, we put together a list of poetry books that contain stories of resistance, sorrow, solidarity and hope in our struggles to change the world.
-Enjoy a free Ebook* and free shipping on orders over $25 in the US.
+April is National Poetry Month.
+To celebrate, we put together a list of poetry books that tell stories of resistance, sorrow, solidarity and hope in our struggles to change the world.
+Take 40% off all the books on our list.
+Also enjoy a free Ebook* and free shipping on orders over $25 in the US.

 Krista Franklin draws on Pan African histories, Black Surrealism, Afrofuturism, pop culture, art history, and the historical and present-day micro-to-macro violence inflicted upon Black people and other people of color, working to forge imaginative spaces for radical possibilities and visions of liberation.